 Right-Click on the Recycle Bin icon and select Properties.
 Here you will be able to changes a few of its settings.
 As I mentioned, each Drive has its own Recycle Bin.
 Select the Drive.

-2] If you do not wish to move files to the Bin, you can set it to directly remove files when deleted.
-But we would not advice you set this option.
-What if you needed to restore some deleted item!?
+- If you do not wish to move files to the Bin, you can set it to directly remove files when deleted.
+But we would not advise you to set this option.
+What if you needed to restore some deleted items!?

 Right-click on the Desktop > Personalization.
-From the left size click on the Change desktop icons link.
-Select the check boxes for the icons you wish to show.
+From the left side click on the Change desktop icons link.
+Select the checkboxes for the icons you wish to show.

 Right-click the Bin icon and select Rename.
 It is so simple!
 But to rename it for all the users, you will have to tweak the Windows Registry.